KJWilliamson/kjwilliamson/README.md

 Bootcamp grad & self-taught developer who switched careers after falling in love with programming.
 I’m currently studying Javascript and looking to contribute to open source.
 I LOVE fun, silly, whimsical projects that make people smile, laugh out loud, or scratch their head.
 I have a wide variety of interests ranging from programming, VR, & augmented reality, to AI & Robotics.
 <br>
 <hr>
-- 👯 I’m looking to collaborate on beginner front-end web development projects
+- 👯 I’m looking to collaborate on front-end and full stack web development projects.
 <br>
 - 🌱 I'm currently reviewing javascript and diving into React, Node, MongoDB and Express
 <br>